IssyL08/Leaflet-Challenge/README.md

 Data visualization showing the Geological survey using custom presentations.
 There are two different data visualizations available.
-The basic version is in the "Level 1: Basic Visualization" and a more interesting vizualization is available in the folder "Level 2: More Data
+The basic version is in the "Leaflet-Step-1" and a more interesting vizualization is available in the folder "Leaflet-Step-2".
+Enjoy!

 # Leaflet Homework - Visualizing Data with Leaflet